Jamsers/Bistro-Demo-Tweaked/Godot-Human-For-Scale/README.md

 https://github.com/Jamsers/Godot-Human-For-Scale/assets/39361911/ea40c6ec-47b0-43da-a2c2-1e5539d293f6

 ## How to use
 1. Clone or download the Github repository.
 2. Move the repository folder (Godot-Human-For-Scale) to the root of your project.
+    ***The Godot-Human-For-Scale folder has to be at the root of your project for Godot-Human-For-Scale to work.***
-3. Drag and drop the player scene (Human-For-Scale.tscn) into the scene you want to walk around in.
+4. Drag and drop the player scene (Human-For-Scale.tscn) into the scene you want to walk around in.
-4. Run your scene.
+5. Run your scene.

 **Make sure your scene has colliders for the floor at least, or the player will just fall through the map!**